Why is the Government banning red diesel and what will this mean for businesses who rely on it?

 Enforcing changes with red diesel users

-Those sectors that will lose their access to red diesel will be free to switch to white diesel, but it’s not as simple as using red diesel on the 31st of March 2022 and topping up with white diesel on the 1st of April 2022.
+Those sectors that will lost their access to red diesel will be free to switch to white diesel, but it wasn’t as simple as using red diesel on the 31st of March 2022 and topping up with white diesel on the 1st of April 2022.

 Red diesel contains a dye that is designed to stain the interior of engines, tanks and pipework that uses it.
 This allows law enforcement agencies to track and trace illegal use of the fuel, but also means that users switching after April 2022 could be at risk of being falsely accused of misusing red diesel.